ebanks31/ReactJS-test-project/README.md

 I am learning to put HTML sections, such as navigation bar, header, body content, footer , into different components and having ReactJS renders these components to valid HTML.

+So far, this project contains the initial parts for this project.